turingschool-examples/2048-shifter/README.md

 * Clone this repository.
 * Install the testing dependency using `npm install`.
-* You can run the tests by running `npm test` from the
+* You can run the tests by running `npm test` from the command line.

 [gt]: https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/gametime_project.markdown